readwritetools/gcsio/gcslib/readme.md

 <table>
 	<tr><th>Abstract</th></tr>
-	<tr><td>The <span class=product>gcsio</span> CLI tool is for reading and writing Geographic Coordinate System encoded files.
+	<tr><td>The <span class=product>gcslib</span> JavaScript library is for parsing and serializing Geographic Coordinate System file encodings.
 It serves as a GIS exchange format for points, lines, and polygons that use longitude/latitude coordinates.</td></tr>
 </table>

 ### Motivation